LLVM-but-worse/maple-ir/README.md

 # Maple-IR

-Maple-IR is a industrial IR-based static analysis framework for Java bytecode.
+Maple-IR is an industrial IR-based static analysis framework for Java bytecode.
 Currently, it implements SSA-form based analysis as well as construction and destruction from bytecode to IR.
 The toolchain takes bytecode input, lifts it to SSA IR, transforms the IR, then recompiles back down to bytecode.
 This is done by symbolically executing each method while simulating the stack, similar to how Binary Ninja or IDA Pro's Hex-Rays operate.